Bus & Rail

 Light rail service is provided seven days a week to serve Silicon Valley's round-the-clock lifestyle.
 The system provides links with dozens of VTA bus routes and employer shuttles, as well as with Caltrain commuter rail in San Jose and Downtown Mountain View, and the Altamont Commuter Express (ACE) at the Lick Mill Station in Santa Clara.
 For those who wish to drive to light rail, there are 14 Park & Ride Lots where you can leave your vehicle.
 Or, if you choose to bicycle to light rail, you can sign up for bike lockers located along the line, or simply take your bike on board.

 All VTA light rail stations are in compliance with the Americans with Disabilities Act (ADA).

 Light rail fares are the same as those charged for regular VTA bus routes.
-All light rail stations have ticket vending machines, from which you can purchase Single Ride tickets good for two hours (light rail only), or a Day Pass good for unlimited rides on bus and light rail on the day purchased.Free DASH Shuttle Service
+All light rail stations have ticket vending machines, from which you can purchase Single Ride tickets good for two hours (light rail only), or an Excursion Pass good for unlimited rides on light rail for 8 hours from the time of purchase..Free DASH Shuttle Service

 VTA, in cooperation with the Transportation Fund for Clean Air, the Bay Area Air Quality Management District and San Jose State University, operates free shuttle buses that circulate on a fixed-route through downtown San Jose.
 You can use the shuttle to make direct connections from Caltrain or Light Rail to various downtown locations such as San Jose State University, City Hall, Convention Center, Tech Museum, and many hotels, restaurants, and businesses or to make connections with other bus routes.